AfroDeivid/automatic-interviews-processing/Reports/meditations_transcripts/README.md

 *(Link to repository to come)*

 `transcripts_per_interviews/`
-Contains the transcripts after preprocessing & manual verication.
+Contains the transcripts after preprocessing & manual verification.
 - Preprocessing Steps:
     - Removal of filler words and repetitions.
     - Visual cleaning of the text.
     - Prediction of speaker roles.
+- Manual verification:
+    - Correct errors of transcription & diariazation.
+    - Verify role assignments.
+    - Cut unrelated sections.
 - Available in both text and CSV formats.

 `overview_interviews.csv`